TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Introduction/Index.rst

 TYPO3 is a content management system based on PHP.
-The :ref:`TYPO3 - Getting Started Tutorial <t3start:start>` gives you an introduction into the core concepts of TYPO3 and helps you to kickstart your first project.
+The :ref:`TYPO3 - Getting Started Tutorial <t3start:start>` gives you an introduction to the core concepts of TYPO3 and will help you to kickstart your first project.

 .. _introduction-installation: